youtube-at-vach/audio_tools/misc/future_tool_ideas.md

     Analyzes characteristics of a stereo image beyond basic phase/crosstalk, such as perceived width or inter-channel coherence.

 -   **Wow and Flutter Analyzer**:
     Measures speed variations in analog playback systems like turntables or tape decks, using a stable test tone recording.
+(Implemented in `wow_flutter_analyzer/`)

 -   **Reverberation Time (RT60) Analyzer**:
     Measures reverberation time (e.g., RT60) in an acoustic space, typically using an impulse response or interrupted noise.
+(Implemented in `rt60_analyzer/`)

 -   **Automated Test Sequencer**:
     A higher-level tool to run a predefined sequence of existing analyzer tools and compile a combined report for comprehensive device testing.